 This skill domain is designed to prepare students for independent employment.
-Students receive instruction to increase the following skills related to the workplace setting: on the job skills, job expectation, workplace safety, job accommodations, being prepared, self-advocacy, co-worker relationships, dependability and problem solving.
-Hands on training opportunities will be provided for students throughout the second semester in various settings within Turning Pointe enterprises as internship opportunities or in collaboration with corporate partners (i.e. food industry, retail, warehouse, etc.)
+Students receive instruction to increase the following skills related to the workplace setting: on the job skills, job expectation, teamwork, job accommodations, being prepared, self-advocacy, co-worker relationships, dependability and problem solving.
+Hands on training opportunities will be provided for students throughout the second portion in various settings within Turning Pointe and community-based internship opportunities in collaboration with Parents Alliance.